akissinger/chyp/README.md

 * [String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure](https://arxiv.org/abs/2104.14686)
 * [String diagram rewrite theory III: Confluence with and without Frobenius](https://discovery.ucl.ac.uk/id/eprint/10151067/1/string-diagram-rewrite-theory-iii-confluence-with-and-without-frobenius.pdf)

+Currently, Chyp implements the theory described in part II, using monogamous acyclic hypergraphs to represent morphisms in a symmetric monoidal category.
+Fancier types of rewriting (e.g. rewriting modulo Frobenius structure) is planned for the future.

 # Installation

 Chyp can be installed using `pip` as follows: